 Some of Dubrovnik’s best hotels and accommodations are located in neighborhoods outside of the Old Town.
 Dubrovnik’s Old Town neighborhood, with its imposing City Walls and beautiful monasteries, is home to amazing sights and shopping, but it doesn’t necessarily have the best hotel selection.
-Instead, I recommend staying in one of Dubrovnik’s quieter neighborhoods, where you’ll get to experience modern day Croatian culture, from great traditional meals to farmers markets and less-crowded beaches.
+Instead, I recommend you stay in Dubrovnik, but in quieter neighborhoods, where you’ll get to experience modern day Croatian culture, from great traditional meals to farmers markets and less-crowded beaches.
 Also, the hotels and restaurants in these neighborhoods will cost less.

 Two of my favorite neighborhoods outside of the Old Town are Gruz and Lapad.
 On my recent trip to Dubrovnik, I stayed in a private apartment in Gruz, which was rented out by a local Croatian family.
 This is a very popular style of accommodation.
 Private apartments usually come at a good value, and you can get a complete apartment with a dining room and kitchen for less than a regular hotel room.
 There are plenty of websites, such as Roomarama, that let you book private apartments online.
 Or book a room on the spot: Many locals advertise their private apartments by waving signs at the main bus stops (they usually read Zimmer or Camera, (I guess Germans and Italians are the most popular visitors).